Kunštát: Sights

 The Kunštát Castle is the main sight of the town.
 The original Romanesque-Gothic castle from the mid-13th century was rebuilt in the 16th and 17th centuries into the current form.
 It has preserved parts of all construction periods and is one of the oldest aristocratic castles in Moravia.

 The castle complex is surrounded by a park and garden.
 Unique is the dog cemetery located next to the castle.

 The Church of Saint Stanislaus Church is the main landmark of the town centre.
 It was originally built in the 15th century and was rebuilt in 1687.
 Other sights on the square are a statue of George of Poděbrady from 1885, a Baroque house from 1756, and the rectory from the late 18th century.

 The second church in the town is the cemetery Church of the Holy Spirit, which was built before 1670 and rebuilt in 1738.

 In the local part of Rudka on the slope of Milenka hill is a complex with Burian observation tower and Blaník Knights Cave.
 It is a sandstone cave and underground gallery.
 Statues of the Knights of Blaník, including the statue of St. Wenceslaus, were created in the cave.
-The landmark of the complex was a 14 m high statue of Tomáš Garrigue Masaryk, but was destroyed during the World War II and only shoes are preserved.
+The landmark of the complex was a 14 m high statue of Tomáš Garrigue Masaryk, but was destroyed during World War II and only shoes are preserved.